-NEBRASKA HOSPICE & PALLIATIVE CARE ASSOCIATION
+NEBRASKA HOSPICE AND PALLIATIVE CARE ASSOCIATION

 About The Nebraska Hospice and Palliative Care Association

-The Nebraska Hospice and Palliative Care Association is a statewide partnership to improve the quality of life for all Nebraskans who have chronic conditions or are near the end of life and to support the various communities who care for them.
+The Nebraska Hospice and Palliative Care Association is a statewide partnership that exists to improve the quality of life for all Nebraskans who have chronic conditions or are near the end of life and to support the various communities who care for them.
 Hospice provides care for all ages and includes a team of professionals to provide support: a doctor, nurse, social worker, chaplain (if desired), other specialists as needed and volunteers.

 Programs & Services Offered